 \subsubsection{Formal Task Definition and Complexity}

-In the domain of computational design, residential floor plan generation is formulated as a constrained spatial partitioning problem within a non-convex domain \cite{10.1145/3355089.3356556}.
-Formally, given a set of input constraints $\mathcal{C}$, encompassing geometric boundary conditions $\mathcal{C}_g$ (e.g., site contours, structural envelopes) and functional semantic requirements $\mathcal{C}_s$ (e.g., room programs and topological adjacency graphs), the objective is to learn a generative mapping that produces spatially-coherent layout configurations.This task is characterized by high-dimensional complexity and discrete-continuous hybridity\cite{10.1007/978-3-030-58452-8_10}: while room labels are discrete, their boundary coordinates are continuous, and the entire system must satisfy Euler’s characteristic for planar partitions.
+In the domain of computational design, residential floor plan generation is formulated as a constrained spatial partitioning problem within a non-convex domain \cite{wu2019data}.
+Formally, given a set of input constraints $\mathcal{C}$, encompassing geometric boundary conditions $\mathcal{C}_g$ (e.g., site contours, structural envelopes) and functional semantic requirements $\mathcal{C}_s$ (e.g., room programs and topological adjacency graphs), the objective is to learn a generative mapping that produces spatially-coherent layout configurations.
+This task is characterized by high-dimensional complexity and discrete-continuous hybridity\cite{nauata2020house}: while room labels are discrete, their boundary coordinates are continuous, and the entire system must satisfy Euler’s characteristic for planar partitions.
 Unlike generic image synthesis, this task necessitates a high degree of topological fidelity\cite{zhan2023multimodalimagesynthesisediting}, requiring models to navigate a vast search space to satisfy both hard physical constraints (e.g., non-overlapping partitioning) and soft performance objectives (e.g., natural light accessibility).
-Consequently, the field has evolved from early rule-based heuristic search into a probabilistic distribution modeling problem, where the core challenge lies in aligning the stochastic output of deep generative models with the rigorous, non-differentiable requirements of human-centric design\cite{VIGNALI2021103752}.
+Consequently, the field has evolved from early rule-based heuristic search into a probabilistic distribution modeling problem, where satisfying both geometric constraints and functional design requirements simultaneously remains a central challenge\cite{vignali2021building}.